 It's here!
 The new Kabaty Press edition of The Man who Plundered the City by the father of Norwegian crime fiction, Sven Elvestad will be launching on October 31st, 2021!

 Want to know more about Elvestad, his detective Asbjørn Krag, and which city was plundered?
-Check out our Books page!
+Check out our new page and buy a copy!